-This unique itinerary is designed specially to make it possible to summit within ten days the following three mountains – from the easiest trekking Mt.
-Pasochoa (4200m) to Chimborazo volcano (6310m), the most beautiful and highest in Ecuador.
+This unique itinerary has been specially designed to allow you to climb the following three mountains in ten days – from the easiest trekking Mt Pasochoa (4200m) to the Chimborazo Volcano (6310m), the most beautiful and highest in Ecuador.

-Ecuador is located in the equatorial zone of South America.
-On the north it borders with Columbia, and on the east – with Peru.
-Ecuador’s western regions are bounded by the Pacific ocean.
+Ecuador lies in the equatorial zone of South America.
+It borders Colombia to the north and Peru to the east.
+Ecuador’s western regions are bordered by the Pacific Ocean.

-Though some of those volcanoes are very ancient and long extinct (such as Chimborazo), others – particularly Cotopaxi and Sangay – are still full of activity.
+Although some of these volcanoes are very old and long extinct (such as Chimborazo), others – particularly Cotopaxi and Sangay – are still full of activity.

-Mountains, raising high in the air, fire, breaking free from the earth’s interior, cold on the high altitudes and tropic sun – all those together turned Ecuador into a country with the most glaring diversity of natural environments on the Earth.
+Mountains rising high into the air, fire erupting from the earth’s interior, high altitude cold and tropical sun – all this has made Ecuador one of the most diverse countries in the world.
 There are over 20 national parks and ecological reserves in the country.

-The capital city of Ecuador is Quito (coordinates: 0 degrees, 0 minutes, 0 seconds – as defined by geographers 24 km away from Quito).
-The line of equator passes there, at the altitude of 3000m above the sea level.
-When visiting the monument on the equatorial line, tourists stand with one foot on the Northern and with the other – on the Southern hemisphere.
+The capital of Ecuador is Quito (coordinates: 0 degrees, 0 minutes, 0 seconds – as defined by geographers 24 km from Quito).
+The line of the equator passes there, at an altitude of 3000m above sea level.
+When visiting the monument on the equatorial line, tourists stand with one foot on the northern hemisphere and the other on the southern hemisphere.

-Quito is the most ancient among Indian cities in South America and also a most beautiful one, located on the slopes of Pichincha volcano, between two deep gorges, shaped by mountain torrents.
+Quito is the oldest Indian city in South America and one of the most beautiful, nestled on the slopes of the Pichincha volcano, between two deep gorges carved by mountain streams.

-The sky there is stark blue, the air is fresh, transparent and cool.
-This is the reason why this place was given the name Quito which means “a mountain settlement” on the dialect of the ancient Indian tribe Quitus.
+The sky is a deep blue and the air is fresh, transparent and cool.
+This is the reason why this place was named Quito, which means “mountain settlement” in the dialect of the ancient Indian tribe of Quitus.